Battle of Cortenuova: Battle

+who can describe the heaps of corpses and the number of captives?... the Germans dyed their swords in blood;... the loyal Cremonese with the other states satiated their axes with blood; the Saracens emptied their quivers.
+Never in any war were so many corpses piled up; had not night come on suddenly, none of the enemy would have fled from Caesars hands – Peter de Vinea, Ep.
+II.
+3.

 Aftermath

 The Lombard League's army was virtually annihilated.
 Frederick made a triumphal entrance in the allied city of Cremona, with the Carroccio towed by an elephant and Tiepolo chained on it.
 The latter was first detained in Apulia and then publicly executed in Trani.
 The Carroccio was later sent to Rome as a show of the imperial power.

 The Lombard League disbanded.
 Lodi, Novara, Vercelli, Chieri, and Savona were captured or submitted to the emperor, while Amadeus IV of Savoy and Boniface II of Montferrat confirmed their Ghibelline allegiance.
 Milan, Brescia, Piacenza, and Bologna remained alone in arms.
 Frederick, now at the top of his strength, besieged Milan.
 He rejected all Milanese peace overtures, insisting on unconditional surrender.
 Milan and five other cities, however, held out, and, in October 1238, he had to raise the siege of Brescia.

 The emperor then went on to invade the Papal States, and was excommunicated by Pope Gregory IX.